ndthanhdev/ndthanhdev.github.io-archived/cv/README.md

 - Develop Tracker that mainly connects users together.

 **SStore**
-_A combination of e-commerce website( PostgreSQL, Laravel, ASP.NET Core, Angular 2) and vending machines( Arduino), these components communicate via MQTT protocol._
+_A combination of e-commerce website and vending machines, these components communicate via MQTT protocol._

 - Develop admin service with PostgreSQL, ASP.NET
 - Develop single page web app for admin and customer with Angular 2